nachoal/nachoal/README.md

 ---

-Currently: Working on my AI business and travelling the world.
+Now: Working on my AI business and travelling the world.
+Currently in Tokyo 🇯🇵